shantoroy/shantoroy.github.io/_posts/2020-02-02-multiple-line-plots-using-tikz-pgfplot.md

 ---
 layout: single
 title: "Creating Multiple Line plots from CSV file using Latex Tikz and PGFPlot"
+excerpt:  If you need to create line plots from a CSV file, LaTeX TikZ and PGFPlot offer powerful tools to help you achieve this task with ease.
+In this blog post, I'll show you how to create multiple line plots from a CSV file and customize them to your liking using these tools.
+You'll also learn how to add labels, change the axis scales, and adjust the plot appearance to create professional-looking plots.
+Whether you're a beginner or an experienced LaTeX user, this guide will help you create stunning line plots in no time.
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51232995681_568b5ea17b_w.jpg"
   teaser: "https://live.staticflickr.com/65535/51232995681_568b5ea17b_w.jpg"